DataDog/chaos-controller/docs/features.md

 The `datadog` notifier requires the `STATSD_URL` environment variable to be set up.
 It will either send a `Warn` event for warning kubernetes events or a `Success` event for normal recovered kubernetes events sent out by the controller.

+### HTTP

+The `http` notifier requires a `URL` to send the POST request to and optionally ask for headers to add to the request if needed.
+It will send a json body containing the notification information.

 ### Configuration

 Please setup the following fields to `chart/templates/configmap.yaml - data - config.yaml - controller` pre-controller installation: